 If you are going to spend a lot of time creating a myth for your fictional world, make sure it has consequences.
 Nothing shows poor writing more then an amazingly well built myth structure that doesn’t impact your characters lives or adventures.
 Myths have weight.
 They are another arena to build good tension.
 Use them wisely.

 This is a bit of a “Rules to live by” post I guess.
-I have spent the last five years of my life teaching both undergraduate and graduate students anthropology, culture, and diversity.
+I have spent the last six years of my life teaching both undergraduate and graduate students anthropology, culture, and diversity.
 In my classroom I try to make things as practical as possible.
 We can fill our students heads with theory all day long, but what I try to do is try to give a baseline understanding of how different cultures view the world so that when they encounter other people in work or out traveling the world, they can find a way to understand another person and prevent some of the conflicts and communication traps that we run into.

 I find myself repeating a lot of the following over and over and so I thought maybe it would be useful to some of you out there.
 Of course, you can completely disagree with me (that’s kind of the point here) but these are things that if you apply them, you might be able to understand those difficult people in your life in a new way.